-Although the metrics from such an evaluation are usually overestimated and unreliable, this evaluation method is very useful during development as it allows to quickly pinpoint model design issues or data annotation errors.
+Although the metrics from such an evaluation are usually overestimated and unreliable, this evaluation method is very useful during development as it allows you to quickly pinpoint model design issues or data annotation errors.

 Using validated data

 You can use validated examples to evaluate your models’ performances as soon as your bot meets users, even testers.
 Those are valid evaluation data points because your model has never seen them, and they are of good quality because you just validated them.
 They are also unbiased because they come from recent conversations with real users.
 Finally, once the evaluation has been done, this data can be incorporated to your training data, so you’re not facing the dilemma of depriving your training data for the sake of evaluation.
-This is also very easy to do as there is no need to move data around, and it lets you track the evolution of your model’s performance in time.
+This is also very easy to do as there is no need to move data around, and it lets you track the evolution of your model’s performance over time.

 Using a separate test set (upload)

 The standard way to evaluate, but also the least used for the reasons explained above.